ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 - TA experience in CS class, especially if it pays.
 - Programming Languages you are confident in.
 Aim for two or more.
 - Git/GitHub.
 Know how to use Git and have a GitHub account.
-- Framework you are confident in.
-Aim for one.
-Something like Rails or Django.
 - Software development hackathons.
 - Knowledge in data structures.
 - Previous research experience.